 The Objectives of the Program are:

-For new Officials or those interested in getting started, you will need to attend a certification clinic but before you do, contact your local Minor Hockey Association to find out of there is demand for new officials, when games will take place and how this fits your schedule.
+For new Officials or those interested in getting started, you will need to attend an HCOP Entry Level certification clinic but before you do, contact your local Minor Hockey Association to find out of there is demand for new officials, when games will take place and how this fits your schedule.
 A participant must be a minimum of 14 years of age to enter the program.